One of the most important features ASP.NET Core offers over the traditional .NET Framework is its platform independence.

 - Publish the application to generate binaries for the appropriate hosting environment (Linux, Windows or Mac OSX) using the RID tags at the CLI command.

 - Once the code is published and binaries are generated, copy them into a folder in the /www folder under /inetpub directory which is the default lookup folder for IIS.
 Alternatively, you can maintain the application binaries in another directory and point the same while configuring the application path.

 - Create a new website in IIS using the IIS Manager, and point the path to the path where the binaries are copied.

 - Bind the IP and Ports as per the requirement (you can leave it as localhost for the application to use host IP address itself).

 As per my observation, when we want to host the application via a reverse proxy approach, it is not recommended to use the UseUrls() in the build pipeline which is intended to be used for self hosting approach – as it might cause issues with the hosting.

-An in-detail process about hosting in IIS and the probable issues we might run into along with a few best practices has been discussed in another space.
+I’ve covered the complete hosting in IIS and the probable issues we might run into along with a few best practices here.

 I’d highly recommend you to check it out for an extended understanding!